-- The geographical location is in or near a city or town which is a recognized scientific or business center and is easily accessible for the intended audience. - The location should aim to minimize travel for the attendees and take security considerations into account. - The location should not be primarily known for its touristic or recreational offering; - The location and venue should not be the main attraction of the event or be perceived as such. - The time of the event should not coincide with local or internationally recognized sporting or cultural events taking place in the same location, at the same time and preferably not just before or just after the meeting. - The location is appropriate in respect to the geographical scope of the event (e.g. a European congress should not take place outside of Europe).
+- The geographical location is ideally in or near a city or town, which is a recognized scientific or business center and is easily accessible for the intended audience. - The location should aim to minimize travel for the majority of attendees and take security considerations into account. - The location should not be primarily known for its touristic or recreational offering and if for some reason it is, it should be demonstrated that out of touristic or recreational season it is an appropriate location for scientific or business meetings; - The location should not be the main attraction of the event or be perceived as such. - The time of the event should not coincide with local or internationally recognized sporting or cultural events taking place in the same location, at the same time and preferably not just before or just after the meeting. - The location is appropriate in respect to the geographical scope of the event (e.g. a European congress should not take place outside of Europe).

-Note: Capital cities and other large metropolitan cities considered to be commercial hubs are likely to be reasonable and appropriate locations for meetings.
+Note: Capital cities and other large metropolitan cities considered commercial hubs are likely to be reasonable and appropriate locations for meetings.
 The appropriateness of a location may be assessed differently for strictly local events attended by local healthcare professionals as opposed to regional or international events.
-The program for an event may justify a particular location if there are valid and cogent reasons for that location such as the availability of relevant expertise, for example, research facilities.
+The program for an event may justify a particular location if there are valid and reasonable reasons for that location such as the availability of relevant expertise, for example, research facilities.

-2. Criteria to consider when assessing the appropriateness of a Venue of an Event (non-exhaustive)
+b.
+Criteria to consider when assessing the appropriateness of a Venue of an Event (non-exhaustive)

-- The venue must be conducive to the scientific and educational purpose of the meeting. - The venue has the necessary business and technical facilities to accommodate the meeting and its participants. - The meeting facilities including exhibition should only be accessible to the intended audience. - In the case of cities which are both major scientific or business centers and locations highly desirable for tourists, it is important to select venues which are away from the main tourist spots. - The venue must not be renowned for its entertainment, sports, leisure or vacation facilities (e.g. golf club, health spas, beach /river/ lake side locations or casino). - The venue provides safe & secure accommodation when considering the chosen location. - The venue must not be lavish even if the cost is low compared to other venues.
-(Rankings by the tourism department of the country and/or the average ranking by travel agencies can help with this assessment.)
+The venue must be conducive to the scientific and educational purpose of the meeting.

+- The venue has the necessary business and technical facilities to accommodate the meeting and its participants. - The meeting facilities should only be accessible to the intended audience. - In the case of cities, which are both major scientific or business centers and locations highly desirable for tourists, it is important to select venues, which are away from the main tourist spots. - The venue must not be renowned for its entertainment, sports, leisure or vacation facilities (e.g. golf club, health spas, beach /river/ lakeside locations or casino) and if for some reason it is, companies should be able to demonstrate that the venue remains appropriate for scientific, educational and business meetings.
+The venue should not be the main attraction of the event or be perceived as such. - The venue provides safe & secure accommodation when considering the chosen location. - The venue must not be lavish even if the cost is low compared to other venues.
+(E.g. ranking by the tourism department of the country and/or the average ranking by travel agencies can help with this assessment).

-3. Criteria to consider when deciding the company level support of an event organized by a third party such as a medical society (non-exhaustive):
+c.
+Criteria to consider when deciding the company level support of an event organized by a third party such as a medical society (non-exhaustive):